The Art of Profit: Investing in your future with Intent Gallery Dubai

 In recent years, art has emerged as a popular asset class for the wealthy.
 In 2023, global art sales increased by three year-on-year to an estimated $67.8 billion, bringing the market higher than its pre-pandemic level in 2019 (Art Basel and UBS Art Market Report 2023).

 With a notable surge in interest from Middle Eastern collectors, the allure lies not just in the aesthetic value but in the appreciating financial worth of these artworks.
-Furthermore, according to the Deloitte Private Art & Finance Report 2023, an average of 89 per cent of stakeholders believe art should be part of a wealth management offering, as compared to 65% in 2011.
+Furthermore, according to the Deloitte Private Art & Finance Report 2023, an average of 89 per cent of stakeholders believe art should be part of a wealth management offering, as compared to 65 per cent in 2011.

 Art as an investment is not only about owning beautiful pieces but also about safeguarding and growing one's wealth.
 In this context, Intent Gallery, founded in 2023 by Angelina Asiakina has quickly become a central figure in downtown Dubai's art scene.